Leonid5555/test-ssh-clone/README.md

 # test-ssh-clone
-depository for learning git and ssh
+repository for learning git and ssh